DO NOT exceed 45 mph.

 - Wear eye protection.
 Wear sturdy footwear.
 DO NOT wear loose clothing.

-- Check fuel supply before starting engine.
-DO NOT fill gasoline tank when engine is running, or while engine is still hot.
-Allow engine to cool several minutes before removing fuel cap.
+- Check the fuel supply before starting the engine.
+DO NOT fill a gasoline tank when the engine is running, or while the engine is still hot.
+Allow the engine to cool several minutes before removing the fuel cap.

-- Never attempt to make any adjustments to unit while engine is running.
+- Never attempt to make any adjustments to the unit while the engine is running.

-- If equipment vibrates abnormally stop engine at once.
+- If equipment vibrates abnormally stop the engine at once.

 - Lock travel wheel by pulling brake lever fully toward you.

 - Place throttle control midway between the “slow” and the “fast” positions.

 - Pull the choke control out.

 - Place the throttle control midway between the “slow and “fast” positions.

 - Gradually return the choke control to the “in” position after the engine starts and warms up.

 WARNING: A stump grinder is a direct-drive unit and therefore the cutter wheel will rotate as soon as the engine starts.
 It is very important to hold the wheel above the ground.
 Should you leave the operator position, the engine will automatically shut off when you release the operator’s presence control.

 WARNING: Always stand behind the control handle; never leave this position while the cutter is running.

 - Push cutter to the front edge of the stump.